 What happens next?

-The first step is to request information about your pension from the scheme provider.
-They will let us know the transfer value.
+The first step is to sign an authority allowing us to request information about your pension from the scheme provider.
+They will let us know the transfer value and any requirements.
 We will then give you some options on whether or how to proceed.
 At this point we will let you know the cost of transferring your pension and give you an indication of your potential tax liability (although we do not provide tax advice).

 If you decided to go ahead, you will need to complete some transfer documents as well as provide proof of identity and address.
 We also design an investment strategy for your pension funds when they arrive in New Zealand.